kristinemlarson/gnssIR_python/README.md

 nn is a specific kind of snr file (99, 77, and 50 are the most commonly used)
 ```

-* Use inputs for the RH
+* User inputs for the lomb scargle periodogram calculation

 This should be stored in a file called REFL_CODE/input/aaaa
 See sample file called input_smm3_example.